neooooo28/IMDB-Popularity-Analysis/README.md

-# Stats131-Group5
+# Popularity Analysis from IMDB

-Repository of Group 5 for STATS 131: Python for Data Analysis at UCLA
+Project repository of for STATS 131: Python for Data Analysis at UCLA